 Mushroom companies that are aware of the important difference between fruiting body and mycelium often include it in the ingredients of their nutrition label, and some will go as far as listing the exact percentage of beta-glucans in their product.
 However, there are still no clear guidelines as to whether or not this is a requirement, so it’s important to buy products from brands that you can trust.

 Mycelium is magical in so many ways, and it’s being used to disrupt so many industries in innovative ways as a sustainable alternative to packaging, leather, and everything in between.
-BUT, based on our research, when compared to the fruiting body of the mushroom for supplements, fruiting body comes out on top.
+BUT, based on our research, when compared to the fruiting body (the mushroom) for supplements, fruiting body comes out on top.

 For the average consumer, this can be a lot to sift through when you’re wellness shopping.